 An application will have to be brought by way of notice of motion with a founding affidavit by the landlord setting out the facts of the matter.
 The Application will be served by the sheriff on the unlawful occupiers, as well as the relevant municipality and will set out the court appearance date.
 The notice of motion will also set out the timeline for the filing of the opposing affidavit, should the unlawful occupiers intend to oppose the eviction application.

 Upon the court appearance date, the court will either postpone the proceedings for arguments, alternatively, if unopposed, the eviction order will be granted after considering all the relevant just and equitable facts relating to the eviction application.

 The court will first determine whether the tenants are unlawful occupiers and will thereafter provide the tenants with reasonable time to vacate the property and to find suitable alternative accommodation.
 Should the tenants fail to vacate the property within the specified period, the sheriff will be authorised to remove the tenants and their belongings from the property at the cost of the tenants.

 Note that the sheriff of the court is the only individual that may physically manage the eviction of the unlawful occupant.
 The court will explain the conditions regarding eviction, demolition or removal, and the sheriff must be present during the process.

 Keep the Timeline in Mind

-Once you cancel the lease, the countdown of six months start.
+Once you cancel the lease agreement, the countdown of six months start.
 If the occupants have been living on the property for more than six months, the landlord faces a bigger challenge.
 This is relevant because of a clause in the PIE act that might obligate the court to investigate the circumstances and conditions for alternative accommodation.

+As a specialist in the field of evictions, our team of lawyers will evaluate your case and give you solid advice if you have a case that will hold up in a court of law.
 Should you require legal advice or want us to represent your eviction case then feel free to get in touch with our team of attorneys here